sdasgup3/PLDI19-ArtifactEvaluation/README.md

 #### Note:

-At the end of the section 5.2 in paper, we mentioned the time taken by the verifier to be ~1 min, which can be can be cross-checked in the [runlog.txt](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/safe_addrptr_32/runlog.txt) file.
-The time reproduced by the above command is ~ 2 mins which might be due to the fact that we are running on VM.
+At the end of the section 5.2 in paper, we mentioned the time taken by the verifier to be ~1 min, which can be can be cross-checked in the [runlog.txt](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/sum_to_n_32_bit/runlog.txt) file.
+The time reproduced by the above command is ~ 2 mins which assume to be due to running on VM.

 ## Symbolic Execution (Section 5.3)
 In this section we  demonstrate how the symbolic execution capability can be used to find a security vulnerability.

 The directory structure:
 - [test-spec.k](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/safe_addrptr_32/test-spec.k): The actual specification file that is fed to the verifier.
 - [runlog.txt](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/safe_addrptr_32/runlog.txt) : The pre-populated output of the verifier.
 - [run.sh](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/safe_addrptr_32/run.sh)     : Script to run the prover.
 - [path_condition.z3](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/safe_addrptr_32/path_condition.z3) : The z3 query that need to be solved in order to get the input triggering the security vulnerability.

 #### Interpretation of the runlog.txt and reproducing the vulnerability:
-1. At line number 87 of runlog.txt, we obtain the path condition when the control reaches L2 when r >= a (refer figure 4(a)).
-We encode this condition as a Z3 formula in [path_condition.z3](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/safe_addrptr_32/path_condition.z3) and `AND` it with the condition for a + b to overflow.
+1. At line number `87` of runlog.txt, we obtain the path condition when the control reaches L2 when r >= a (refer figure 4(a)).
+We encode this condition as a Z3 formula and `AND` it with the condition for a + b to overflow.
 The resulting formula is checked for satisfiability.
-We mentioned all the details in path_condition.z3 as comments and request the reviewer to have a look at it.
+We mentioned all the details in [path_condition.z3](https://github.com/sdasgup3/binary-decompilation/blob/programV_working/x86-semantics/program-veriifcation/safe_addrptr_32/path_condition.z3) as comments and request the reviewer to have a look at it.
 2. We can execute `z3 path_condition.z3` to reproduce the inputs triggering the vulnerability as shown below.

 #### Reproducing `runlog.txt`: